-- o This is a juried event.
+- This is a juried event.
 No new application will be approved without the submission of photographs of the artist's work and booth.
 These photographs must accompany the registration application.
-Previous year vendors do not need to submit photographs. - Open registration for all vendors opens April 15, 2024.
-Deadline for all vendor application with signed registration form and full payment will be October 1, 2024, unless prior arrangements have been made with the committee.
-(Payments will be refunded if the festival is cancelled due to Pandemic or other natural disaster.) - O To ensure the highest quality of artists/crafters, we will be limiting the total number ofarts/crafts vendors to 40.
+Previous year vendors do not need to submit photographs. - Open registration for all vendors opens April 1, 2025.
+Deadline for all vendor application with signed registration form and full payment will be September 15, 2025, unless prior arrangements have been made with the committee.
+(Payments will be refunded if the festival is canceled due to circumstances beyond control of the committee, such as weather events.) - To ensure the highest quality of artists/crafters, we will be limiting the total number of arts/crafts vendors to 50.
 Of which, the number of flute maker vendors will be limited to 16 and the number of silver/turquoise style jewelry vendors will be limited to 5.
 These numbers do not include performers (who are provided a complementary booth as part of their compensation package), food vendors, or exhibitors.
 At our discretion, other categories of merchandise may be limited to assure a quality and equity show. - Native Rhythms Festival offers flute makers the opportunity to display and sell flutes that they have made.
 Therefore, only registered flute maker vendors will be permitted to sell flutes, and they may only sell flutes carrying their own name or their brand name.
 Specifically, other arts/crafts vendors may not sell flutes made by someone else (such as High Spirits). - Because of our special relationship with our performers, performer vendors are exempt from the limits on the number of vendors.
-They may also sell any merchandise they normally offer, including CDs, DVDs, apparel, jewelry, "signature flutes", etc. - o Exhibitors will be accepted by invitation only.
-Exhibitors are permitted to do fundraising for their organization within their booth, including the sale of appropriate merchandise. - o Food vendors will be accepted by invitation only.
-Please do not apply if you have not been invited. - o There will be no walk-on artists/merchants/exhibitors permitted.
+They may also sell any merchandise they normally offer, including CDs, DVDs, apparel, jewelry, flutes, etc. - Exhibitors will be accepted by invitation only.
+Exhibitors are permitted to do fundraising for their organization within their booth, including the sale of appropriate merchandise. - Food vendors will be accepted by invitation only.
+Please do not apply if you have not been invited. - There will be no walk-on artists/merchants/exhibitors permitted.